Student Clubs at MIT—FAQs and the Fresher’s Fair

 There is no limit to the number of clubs you can apply for—therefore, you have the freedom to explore your interests through any of the clubs on campus.
 To get a head start, you can take a look at this handy guide about the clubs at MIT.

 For the Freshers batch of 2020, the interaction ban will be in place until 15th November 2020.
 Apart from the Student Council, no club or organisation is permitted to interact with first-year students, online or offline.

 To prevent any instances of ragging, and to allow first-years to settle into college life, formal interactions between seniors and first years are prohibited.
 This does not mean you cannot talk to seniors.
 However, most events will not be open to freshers for participation and attendance.
 The interaction ban lasts until the end of the first sessional test, i.e. 9th September.

 When can I join the clubs?

-For the Freshers batch of 2020, club recruitment will commence in October or November depending upon the updated academic calendar.
+For the Freshers batch of 2020, club recruitment will commence after 15th November.

 Most clubs hold recruitments after the first Sessional Test, that is, after the end of the interaction ban, in September.
 Clubs publicise their recruitment details through social media, class-to-class publicity, and posters.
 Some clubs may also hold events specially tailored for freshers in the week following the first Sessionals, where more details about their recruitments can be communicated.
 Student Projects, however, carry out their recruitments at different times around the academic year, and publicise them well, to make sure you don’t miss them.